 The North Carolina Community College System (NCCCS) is widely regarded as offering some of the most comprehensive and advanced vocational and technical programs in the U.S. More than 800,000 students enroll at one of NCCCS’s 58 campuses each year.
 In fact, every North Carolina resident lives within a 30-minute drive of a community college, making high-quality education accessible to the state’s growing workforce.

 The North Carolina Community College System (NCCCS) and North Carolina’s Department of Commerce developed NCWorks, a free, customized job training and recruiting program for new and expanding businesses.
 NCWorks offers comprehensive training support ranging from NCCCS’s extensive catalogue of established programs to customized curricula tailored to address specific business needs.

 North Carolina has the fourth-largest active-duty military population with 78,000 anticipated separations through 2018.
-More than 82 percent of the individuals leaving the military in the next three years will be 30 years old or younger and have in-demand experience and training in fields such as engineering, information technology, healthcare, communications, research and more.
+More than 82 percent of the individuals leaving the military in the next three years will be 30 years old or younger and have in-demand experience in fields such as engineering, information technology, healthcare, communications, research and more.